mattingsdal/Genome-assembly/README.md

 canu code.
 We are assembleling a genome with fair coverage ~x30, and need

-# refine the genome using pilon
+# Refine the genome using pilon
+Here we will take advantage of the aligned and indexed short read data using --frags *bams  and aligned (indexed long reads using --jumps *bams. pilon --genome genome.fasta [--frags frags.bam] [--jumps jumps.bam] [--unpaired unpaired.bam]

 # Aligning .fastq reads to genome
 bwa-mem code